gAndy50/IUPWrapper/README.md

 This is a wrapper for IUP library for the OpenEuphoria programming language.
 The IUP functions have been wrapped to match the C library as closely as possible.
 While also being Euphoria friendly as well.
 Some examples are included to show off the wrapper.

-Note: Current wrapper is based off of IUP version 3.29 due to a bug in IUP 3.3.0
+Note: Current wrapper is based off of IUP version 3.29 due to a bug in IUP 3.3.0 The 32-bit DLL was used to create this wrapper.
+You can use the 64-bit DLL, but it has not been tested.

 # LICENSE (ZLIB)